dshieble/dshieble.github.io/_posts/2020-05-09-pca-laplacian.md

 Because PCA operates over the fully connected graph, all pairwise relationships between data vectors (i.e. elements of $$X^T X$$) are considered equally important, and the optimization objective is framed in terms of reconstructing the exact distances between points.

 ## Laplacian Eigenmaps
-In contrast, in Laplacian Eigenmaps we form a different graph based on a nonlinear transformation of our data, and then compute the generalized eigenvectors of the Laplacian matrix of this graph.
+In contrast, in Laplacian Eigenmaps we form a different graph based on a nonlinear transformation of our data, and we represent this graph with the Laplacian matrix.

 We begin by choosing a number $$k$$ and building a graph such that there is a unit-weight edge connecting vertex $$v_i$$ and $$v_j$$ if $$v_i$$ is one of the kth nearest neighbors of $$v_j$$ or vice-versa (in some implementations of Laplacian Eigenmaps, the weight of this edge is inversely proportional to the distance between the data vectors corresponding to $$v_i$$ and $$v_j$$).